boek/ChessHeatmap/designNotes.md

 Lazy load the profiles with scroll.
 Also, they should be allowed to hold and drag these into different orders, so we'd have a sequence column on the DB.

-We'd probably have to make a table in the DB to store which profiles we'd like on this view.

-When you add a profile, we will add all the historical data for that username.
-We also have to think of when a new year arrives, you have to add in the previous year's data which used to be the current year.

 **Streaks**

-For the current streak, we need to query for the current year's data, then use that with a combination of the historical data to find out the current streak.

-For the longest streak, we'll also have to use the current year's data and the historical data.

 (This can come later on)

+For the current/longest streak, we need to query for the current year's data, then use that with a combination of the historical data.

+Perhaps we'll store historical data for profiles to make this quicker.

 ## Year View

+We should validate that the username field is not empty.

 If it's the current year, make a call to the chess.com API in order to fetch the data.
 This is so we get the most up to date data.

-We should also validate that the username field is not empty.

 If it's a past year, we should check our DB if we already have the games for the given username for that year.
 If the result set is greater than 0, then we'd give the user that heatmap data instead of sending a request to chess.com: